How to Repair a Drought-Damaged Lawn by Overseeding, Patching or Re-seeding

 If drought conditions killed only portions of your lawn or diseases took advantage of the hot, dry weather, you may only need to repair the dead patches.
 If the drought damage to your lawn is extensive, you’ll have to replace your entire lawn.

 If you’re starting from scratch, you may consider using sod, plugs, or sprigs to renovate your lawn.
-It depends on your budget, time, and expectations for how quickly you want your lawn to grow in.
+It depends on your budget, time, and expectations for how quickly you want your lawn to grow.
 No matter how you decide to renovate your lawn, fall is the best time for planting grass seed and sodding.

 Choosing the Right Grass Seed